Main Pieces of Legislation

-The main pieces of legislation relating to the welfare, keeping and control of equines, donkeys and hybrids are:
+Legislation relating to the welfare, keeping and control of equines, donkeys and hybrids includes:

 Health and Welfare